 According to Pinterest stats, 87% of Pinners have made purchase decisions because of Pinterest.
 93% of Pinterest users actively use the platform for their future purchases.
 They are on Pinterest when they’re planning and making decisions.
 And that is not all.
 You do not have to have a big brand name to achieve success.
 97% of all Pinterest searches are unbranded, so even if you are starting from scratch, Pinterest is the popular platform to start advertising on.

-Pinterest is now a social network, with over 450 million monthly active users and over 12 million unique worldwide.
-Though it’s not quite as big as the other social media giants, it still has a strong audience base, and companies should not miss the opportunity to leverage their brand on this platform. ince the Pandemic hit in 2020, Pinterest’s user base has expanded 13% QoQ.
+Pinterest is now a social network with over 450 million monthly active users and over 12 million unique worldwide.
+Though it’s not quite as big as the other social media giants, it still has a strong target audience base, and companies should not miss the opportunity to leverage their brand on this platform for inspiration.
+Since the Pandemic hit in 2020, Pinterest’s user base has expanded by 13% QoQ.
 Since then, the platform’s ad UI has already increasingly improved as well.